As an Amazon Associate I earn from qualifying purchases

 7 If you have a tall bed you may need to get a sturdy step stool to help you get in and out.
 Or you might need to plan to use a different bed for a few weeks.

 8 Have a plan for storing and organizing medications.
-Don’t run out of pain pills over a weekend!
+Don’t run out of pain pills over the weekend!

 Other posts you may like: